Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 ## Intended Use

-The sample code and SDK in this project are for reference purposes only and meant to complement the existing Commercial Marketplace documentation by demonstrating common API interactions required to use the SaaS App offer type.
+The sample code and SDK in this project are for reference purposes only and are meant to complement the existing Commercial Marketplace documentation by demonstrating common API interactions required to use the SaaS App offer type.
 The intent of this project is to accelerate the onboarding experience by providing code samples for developers.
-Although the sample code leverages the SDK, Developers are encouraged to work with the SaaS Fulfillment API and Marketplace Metering Service API directly rather than rely on the SDK for production use.
+Although the sample code leverages the SDK, developers are encouraged to work with the SaaS Fulfillment API and Marketplace Metering Service API directly rather than rely on the SDK for production use.

 Please note: this is not a Microsoft-supported Azure SDK project.
 Support for this project is community-based and contributions are welcomed.
 Details on contributing can be found [below.](https://github.com/Azure/Microsoft-commercial-marketplace-transactable-SaaS-offer-SDK#contributing)

 ## Commercial Marketplace Documentation

-Before using this sample code and SDK, please review the Commercial Marketplace documentation resources below to understand the imoportant concepts, account setup, and offer configuration requirements for creating SaaS App offers.
+Before using this sample code and SDK, please review the Commercial Marketplace documentation resources below to understand the important concepts, account setup, and offer configuration requirements for publishing SaaS App offers.

 - [Commercial Marketplace Overview.](https://docs.microsoft.com/en-us/azure/marketplace/marketplace-publishers-guide) Overview of the Commercial Marketplace.

-- [SaaS Apps in the Commercial Marketplace.](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/create-new-saas-offer) Overview of the SaaS App business policies, step-by step offer creation and configuration requirements.
+- [SaaS Apps in the Commercial Marketplace.](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/create-new-saas-offer) Overview of the SaaS App business policies, plus step-by step offer creation and configuration requirements.

 - [SaaS Fulfillment API (v2).](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) API details for SaaS App Marketplace subscription creation and management.